AlejandraRV91/PortfolioFullStackBackEnd/README.md

 Below is a list of the routes in the application:

-### Owners
+### Stores

--   `GET /pets/owners`: Returns a list of owners.
+-   `GET /pets/stores`: Returns a list of stores.
--   `POST /pets/owners`: Creates a new owner and stores it in the database.
+-   `POST /pets/stores`: Creates a new store in the database.

 ### Pets